Graph Neural Networks for Fast Contingency Analysis of Power Systems: Introduction

-This paper investigates the generalization capabilities of two topology-aware NN architectures i.e., Graph Neural Networks and Guided Neural Networks, trained on solely the reference and N$-1$ topologies and tested on unseen N$-2$ and N$-3$ topologies, to enable faster contingency screening based on the AC power flow model.
-This eliminates the requirement to generate training data for N$-2$ topologies (with an $O(N^2)$ complexity) and N$-3$ topologies ((with an $O(N^3)$ complexity) resulting in huge computational gains.
-The contributions of this paper are three-fold: \begin{itemize} \item First, we introduce physical equations into each of the models in the form of the nodal power balance equations hereafter referred to as Physics-Informed Graph Neural Networks (PI-GNN) and Physics-Informed GuideD Neural Networks (PI-GDNN).
-This is done not only to enhance the prediction accuracy but also the feasibility of the algorithms in a physical network.
-Moreover, by including collocation data points trained only on the physical equations, we can reduce the training data requirements of the solution framework. \item Second, we compare their accuracy and scalability against the traditional Newton-Raphson power flow solver using data sets derived from test networks of grid sizes 14-bus, 30-bus, 57-bus, and 118-bus for various \text{N$-1$} scenarios. \item Third, we analyze how well each of the models generalizes to scenarios of network topologies generated from \text{N$-2$} and \text{N$-3$} without the requirement for re-training the model thus providing conclusions on their applicability to \text{N$-k$} instantiations. \end{itemize}
+This paper therefore investigates the generalization capabilities of two topology-aware NN architectures i.e., Graph Neural Networks and Guided Neural Networks, trained on solely the reference case (N$-0$) and N$-1$ topologies, and tested on unseen N$-2$ and N$-3$ topologies, to enable faster contingency screening based on the AC power flow model.
+This eliminates the requirement to generate training data for N$-2$ topologies (with an $O(N^2)$ complexity) and N$-3$ topologies (with a $O(N^3)$ complexity), resulting in huge computational gains.
+The contributions of this paper are three-fold: \begin{itemize} \item First, we introduce physical equations into the training phase for each of the NN architectures in the form of the nodal power balance equations, hereafter referred to as Physics-Informed Graph Neural Networks (PI-GNN) and Physics-Informed Guided Dropout Neural Networks (PI-GDNN).
+This is done to enhance the feasibility of the algorithms in a physical network.
+Moreover, by including collocation data points trained only on the physical equations, we can reduce the training data requirements of the solution framework. \item Second, we compare the accuracy and scalability against the traditional Newton-Raphson power flow solver and DC power flow approximation using data sets derived from test networks of grid sizes 6-bus, 24-bus, 57-bus, and 118-bus for various \text{N$-1$} scenarios. \item Third, we analyze how well each of the models generalizes to scenarios of network topologies generated from \text{N$-2$} and \text{N$-3$} without the requirement for re-training the model thus providing conclusions on their applicability to \text{N$-k$} instantiations. \end{itemize}

-The rest of this paper is structured as follows: Section \ref{sec:model} describes the topology-aware NN models GD and GNN adopted in this work while Section \ref{sec:framework} presents the modeling considerations and solution methodology proposed.
+The rest of this paper is structured as follows: Section \ref{sec:model} describes the topology-aware NN models GD and GNN adopted in this work while Section \ref{sec:framework} presents the modelling considerations and solution methodology proposed.
 We demonstrate and discuss the results from case studies in Section~\ref{sec:results}, and provide concluding remarks in Section~\ref{sec:concl}.